skimzor/SZ-POCO/README.md

 - 4-Layer Board with GND and PWR Planes
 - Conveniently-placed solder pads for aftermarket IPS screen kit controls
-- IR blasters placed in a useable position
+- IR blasters relocated to where the contrast wheel would normally sit in the Game Boy Pocket
-- Option for tactile buttons on the directional pad, A/B, and start/select buttons (picture below is of an older revision)
+- Option for tactile buttons on the directional pad, A/B, and start/select buttons (picture below is of an older revision of the PCB)

 ![](images/pcb_front.JPEG)
 ![](images/pcb_back.JPEG)